MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Some features described in the documentation are optional and can be purchased through your Microsoft Dynamics GP partner.

-To view information about the release of Microsoft Dynamics GP that you’re using and which modules or features you are registered to use, choose Help \>\> About Microsoft Dynamics GP.
+To view information about the release of Microsoft Dynamics GP that you're using and which modules or features you are registered to use, choose Help \>\> About Microsoft Dynamics GP.